UBC-Thunderbots/Software/src/corner_kick/README.md

 The application's primary layout is defined in [index.html](src/index.html).
 The theme for the application is defined in [Theme.tsx](src/style/Theme.tsx)

-#### React Portals

-Access to those section in the React application is done via [React Portals](https://reactjs.org/docs/portals.html).
-Portals are used to ensure the application layout is enforced throughout all the pages while offering an easy way to access them.

-In essence then, the sections of the application are boxes where the React application can insert React components into.
-This allows us to insert and swap UI elements in the application without worrying about the global layout.

 ### Approach to the application state